Art Instruction for your Green School Grant Application

 Students will have an opportunity to visit the Overland Park Arboretum and experience a variety of art based environmental activities.
 The ArtHouse partners with the OP Arboretum and local artists.
-Activities vary and may include: paper making from recycled materials, trash relays, and drawing from observation.
+Activities vary and may include: paper making from recycled materials, exploring printmaking, trash relays, and drawing from observation.
 This field trip does not include the cost of buses to the arboretum.
 COST: $275 + Arboretum Admission Fee ($1/student, $3/adult)

 Suggested activity for 4TH, 5th, or 6th GRADE